-Management Accounting is a type of accounting in which one needs to present and provide account-related information to the management in an organized and a proper way so that it can accomplish its administrative functions of the arrangement, supervising, and decision-making in a productive and in a well-ordered manner.
+Management Accounting is a type of accounting in which one needs to present and provide account-related information to the management in an organized and proper way so that it can accomplish its administrative functions of arrangement, supervising, and decision-making in a productive and well-ordered manner.

 Management Accounting vs Cost Accounting

-The difference between Management Accounting and Cost Accounting is that Management accounting gives us all accounting details whereas Cost accounting gives us just cost details for managerial motive.
+The difference between Management Accounting and Cost Accounting is that Management accounting gives us all accounting details, whereas Cost accounting gives us just cost points for managerial motives.

 Comparison Table